Maintenance Notice: Trademarks, Data Brokers and various other applications will be unavailable on January 20, starting at 6:00 p.m.

 Does the voter registration requirement also apply to party chair candidates in the primary?

 Candidates for county or precinct chair must be a qualified voter of the county, based on a different law.
-Section 161.005.
+Election Code Section 161.005.

 As there are a variety of scenarios, we stand ready to advise you on a case by case basis.